modernice/goes/aggregate/README.md

 # Aggregates

+Package `aggregate` provides the framework for building event-sourced aggregates.
-The `aggregate` package builds on top of the [Event System](../event) to provide event-sourced aggregate tooling.
+It builds on top of the [event system](../event), so make sure to read the event documentation first before reading further.

-## Design
+## Introduction

-The `aggregate.Aggregate` interface defines the minimum method set of an aggregate.
-The `*aggregate.Base` type implement this interface and can be embedded into your structs to provide the base implementation for your aggregates.
-The `aggregate.New()` function instantiates the `*aggregate.Base` type.
+An aggregate is any type that implements the `Aggregate` interface:

 ```go
 package aggregate